 3. How long do piezoelectric sensors last?

 Piezoelectric sensors are solid state sensors with no internal moving parts to wear or fatigue.
 Mean Time Between Failure (MTBF) analysis for typical industrial sensors predicts a life of 12 years.
-However, many Wilcoxon Sensing Technologies sensors returned to Wilcoxon for re-calibration are more than 30 years old and still operating.
-While many sensors do indeed last beyond a decade, empirical data suggests an average life of approximately 15 to 20 years.
-If a sensor is continuously operated to the full limits of their environmental specifications, then their life span can be decreased.
+However, many Wilcoxon sensors returned for re-calibration are more than 30 years old and still operating.
+While many sensors don't last quite that long, empirical data suggests an average life of approximately 15 to 20 years.
+If a sensor is continuously operated to the full limits of its environmental specifications, then its life span can be decreased.
 Sensors exposed to high temperatures (> 200ºF) and rough handling are candidates for earlier failures than those permanently mounted in benign environments.

 4. Is a shear mode sensor superior to compression mode?

 What about flexure mode sensors?
 In recent years, shear mode sensors have gained popularity, while compression mode are often considered to be "old technology."
 Meanwhile, flexural mode sensors, once considered too fragile for industrial applications, are now making a comeback by incorporating special design techniques.

 Each construction method has inherent advantages and disadvantages.
 The construction method of a sensor is less important than its performance.
 For each model, characteristics such as base strain and shock limits are quantified on the specification sheet and can be compared.
 For example, a well-designed compression mode sensor may have a lower base strain rating than a shear mode sensor.
 While this may be contrary to many peoples' intuition, it can be verified by comparing the values of the 793 (compression) versus the 786A (shear).
 In today's advanced designs, the right sensor for an application is determined by the performance yielded by different design techniques.